Nhiblam/Nhiblam/README.md

 Computer Engineering student at San Jose State University with hands-on experience in **real-time systems, distributed architectures, and embedded development**.

-I build systems that operate under real-world constraints — low latency, high throughput, and high reliability.
+I build systems that operate under real-world constraints by low latency, high throughput, and high reliability.

 ---